 Changes eligible for undo have an arrow button next to each set of actions.
 If there are multiple changes listed in the same row on the "Change history" page, the "Undo" feature will undo all of these changes together.

-Many, but not all changes can be undone.
-If a change can't be undone (or it's older than 30 days), then you won't see an arrow button next to it.
-In rare circumstances, we won't be able to undo changes even if you've clicked on the arrow button (we'll let you know if that happens).
-This could be because an associated item has been removed since the change was made, or someone else with access to your account has already undone the change since you last refreshed the page, for instance.
+Many, but not all, changes can be undone.
+If a change can't be undone (or it's older than 30 days), you won't see an arrow button next to it.
+In rare circumstances, we won't be able to undo changes even if you've clicked the arrow button (we'll let you know if that happens).
+This could be because an associated item has been removed since the change was made, or someone else with access to your account has already undone the change since you last refreshed the page, for example.

 Here's how to undo changes in your account history: